Mikejo5000/vsts-docs-pr/docs/work/track/share-plans.md

 ::: moniker range=">= tfs-2018"

-## Team project wiki
+## Project wiki

-You can use your team project wiki to share information with other team members.
+You can use your project wiki to share information with other team members.
 Each wiki corresponds to its own git repository and supports collaborative editing of its content and structure.

-To learn more, see [Create a wiki for your team project](../../collaborate/wiki-create-repo.md).
+To learn more, see [Create a wiki for your project](../../collaborate/wiki-create-repo.md).

 ::: moniker-end